 4. Who issues the permit-to-work

-Detailed information on the authority of each responsible person is available in the "Who issues the permit" section.
+More detail on each responsible person's authority is available in the "Who issues the permit" section.

 5. Permit issuance procedure

-2. Appointing responsible persons: issuer, responsible work supervisor, work performer.
+2. Assign responsible persons.
+Issuer, responsible work supervisor, work performer — by organisational order.

 Step-by-step instructions with sample forms are available in the "Permit issuance" section.